codeandtheory/YComponentBrowser/README.md

 ```
 jazzy --help
 ```
-(Once this repo is made public) A GitHub Action automatically runs each time a commit is pushed to `main` that runs Jazzy to generate the documentation for our GitHub page at: https://yml-org.github.io/ycatalogviewer-ios/
+A GitHub Action automatically runs each time a commit is pushed to `main` that runs Jazzy to generate the documentation for our GitHub page at: https://yml-org.github.io/YComponentBrowser/